theKashey/react-prerendered-component/README.md

   </a>
 </div>

 ## Idea
 In short: dont try to __run__ js code, and produce a react tree matching pre-rendered one, but __use__ pre-rendered html until js code will be ready to replace it.
 Make it live.

+What else could be done on HTML level?
+Caching, _templatization_, and other good things to 🚀

+#### Prerendered component
+>Render something on server, and use it as HTML on the client

 - Server side render data
-  - call `thisIsServer` somewhere, to let it know.
+  - call `thisIsServer` somewhere, to setup enviroment.
-  - React-prerendered-component `will leave trails`, wrapping each block with _known_ id.
+  - React-prerendered-component `will leave trails`, wrapping each block with div with _known_ id.
 - Hydrate the client side
-  - React-prerendered-component will search their for ids, and `read rendered HTML` back from a page.
+  - React-prerendered-component will search for _known_ ids, and `read rendered HTML` back from a page.
 - You site is ready!
   - React-prerendered-components are ready.
-They are rendering pre-rendered HTML you send from a server.
+They are rendering a pre-existing HTML you send from a server.
-- Once any component ready to be replaced - replace it
+- Once any component ready to be replaced - hydrate
   - But not before.
-That's the point :)
+That's the point - partial hydration, step by step

 Bonus - you can store and restore component state.